 - Sarnath International Nyingma Institute

-We are a non-profit organization.
-Funds raised from the retreat center go to support our sister organizations whose projects and activities work to preserve the Tibetan Buddhist culture; to include replicating rare Buddhist teachings and distributing them to monasteries around the world.
+All of our organizations are non-profits.
+Funds raised from our retreat center support our sister organizations whose projects and activities work to preserve the Tibetan Buddhist culture, including the Yeshe De project which replicates rare Buddhist texts and distributes them to monasteries around the world.

 The Employee Experience

-Included in your program is the opportunity to take our free classes in a variety of Buddhist studies, Meditation, Skillful Means (how work can be a path to inner knowledge), Buddhist history and philosophy, and Kum Nye (Tibetan Yoga/Thai Chi).
-We recommend that volunteers take at least two classes during their time in the program.
+Included in our program is the opportunity to take classes in a variety of Buddhist studies: Meditation, Skillful Means (how work can be a path to inner knowledge), Buddhist history and philosophy, Kum Nye (Tibetan yoga) and more.
+In addition, volunteers are able to participate in Buddhist celebrations, ceremonies, and practices if desired.